-On average, listings lease in the $20's per square foot per year.
-The Kirkland region is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $10 per sqft per year.
-That's a 27% decrease in rent.
+On average, listings lease in the $30's per square foot per year.
+The Kirkland submarket is going through a a rise in rates.
+In the last 3 months, the median rate increased $7 per sqft per year.
+That's a 20% increase in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Kirkland region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Seattle Metropolitan Area market, the Kirkland region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 25 listings have been posted online, which means listings most likley are going fast.
+In the last 90 days, 25 listings have been posted online, which means listings most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 16% of the listings in the Kirkland are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 12% of the available space in the Kirkland are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,620 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are close to 2 stories.
-Most buildings in this market were built in 1987 and are Class A.
+Even though the median size is 4,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are approximately 2 stories.
+Most buildings in this region were built in 1987 and are Class A.